galbrame/roboberryPi/README.md

 - Handle multiple users by tracking cookies or a list of TCP connections managed by the webserver or something
 - Swivel camera attachment with a viewport on the GUI to see where you're driving
 - Operate on WAN instead of LAN
-- Use a more intuitive form of control, such as a virtual joystick
+- Use a more intuitive form of control, such as a joystick graphic instead of buttons

 ## Resources